gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/creating-personal-access-tokens-gij-cloud.md

 * * *
 &nbsp;

-## Create a GitHub or GitHub Enterprise PAT
+## GitHub and GitHub Enterprise PAT

+GitHub supports two types of personal access tokens: **Classic** and **Fine-grained**.
+Use the appropriate section below based on the token type you want to create.

+### Classic personal access token

 If you enable two-factor authentication for your GitHub account, you must create a PAT to access your git repositories.
 We recommend enabling two-factor authentication for increased security.